 Jesse Eugen Russell’s academic qualifications and excellence set him apart and made him the first African-American that was given a job by AT&T from a Historically Black Colleges and University (HBCUs).
 He also became the first Black person in the USA to be selected as the Eta Kappa Nu Outstanding Young Electrical Engineer of the Year in 1980.

 Jesse Eugene Russell went further in his academic achievements to obtain a Master’s degree in Electrical Engineering (MSEE), in 1973, from Stanford University, in Palo Alto, California.

 When And How He Invented The Digital Mobile Phone

 Jesse Eugene Russell created the concept for the wireless digital phone and communication, while he was working as an engineer at AT&T-Bell Laboratories in 1988.
-He developed the world’s first digital cellular base station and holds the patent to the digital services which many companies of the world use today.
+He developed the world’s first digital cellular base station and holds the patent for the digital services that many companies of the world use today.